Pathdreamer: A World Model for Indoor Navigation: Introduction

-Encouraged by these results, we further evaluate whether RGB predictions from \prescient can improve performance on a downstream visual navigation task.
-We focus on Vision-and-Language Navigation (VLN) using the R2R dataset~\cite{anderson2018vision}.
+Encouraged by these results, we investigate whether \pathdreamer's RGB predictions can improve performance on a downstream task: Vision-and-Language Navigation (VLN), using the R2R dataset~\cite{anderson2018vision}.
 VLN requires agents to interpret and execute natural language navigation instructions in a photorealistic 3D environment.
-A robust finding from previous VLN research is that task success is dramatically increased by allowing an agent to look ahead at unobserved parts of the environment while following an instruction~\cite{majumdar2020improving}.
-We find that replacing look-ahead observations with \prescient predictions maintains around half of this improvement, a finding we expect to have significant implications for research in this area.
-In summary, our main contributions include: \begin{compactitem} \item Proposing the study of visual world models for generic indoor environments and defining evaluation protocols and baselines for future work. \item \prescient, a stochastic hierarchical visual world model combining multiple, independent threads of previous work on video prediction~\cite{denton2018stochastic}, semantic image synthesis~\cite{park2019semantic} and video-to-video synthesis~\cite{mallya2020world}. \item Extensive experiments characterizing the performance of \prescient and demonstrating improved results on the downstream VLN task~\cite{anderson2018vision}. \end{compactitem}
+A robust finding from previous research is that performance improves dramatically when agents can look ahead at unobserved parts of the environment while following an instruction~\cite{majumdar2020improving}.
+We show that replacing look-ahead observations with \pathdreamer predictions maintains around half of the gains, a finding we expect to have significant implications for VLN research.
+In summary, our main contributions include: \begin{compactitem} \item Proposing the study of visual world models for generic indoor environments and defining evaluation protocols and baselines for future work. \item \pathdreamer, a stochastic hierarchical visual world model combining multiple, independent threads of previous work on video prediction~\cite{denton2018stochastic}, semantic image synthesis~\cite{park2019semantic} and video-to-video synthesis~\cite{mallya2020world}. \item Extensive experiments characterizing the performance of \pathdreamer and demonstrating improved results on the downstream VLN task~\cite{anderson2018vision}. \end{compactitem}

 \cutsectionup